Thousand Talents Plan: United States

 In November 2019, the US Senate Permanent Subcommittee on Investigations and Committee on Homeland Security and Governmental Affairs held an open hearing on the China's Talent Recruitment Plans, including the TTP, and called the programs a threat to national security.
 The report from the hearing cited TTP contracts as violating research values, TTP members willfully failing to disclose their membership to their home institutions, and cited numerous cases against TTP members for theft of intellectual property and fraud.
 One TTP member stole proprietary defense information on U.S. military jet engines.
 The report indicated that "TTP targets U.S.-based researchers and scientists, regardless of ethnicity or citizenship, who focus on or have access to cutting-edge research and technology."

 In 2019, the National Institute of Health (NIH) completed a yearlong investigation into research violations.
 Among other issues, it noticed after going over published papers that scores of researchers revealed their affiliation with or funding from institutions in China but had failed to report those ties to their home institution or the NIH.
 Michael Lauer, who oversaw the extramural research program, said that while TTP is not a threat, participants should fully disclose that relationship.

 In September 2022, it was reported that TTP programs recruited over 150 scientists who worked on U.S. government-sponsored research at Los Alamos National Laboratory.

+In August 2026, Ohio State University reached an agreement with the U.S. Department of Justice to pay $2.1 million to settle U.S. government allegations that the university failed to timely disclose a principal investigator's participation in the Thousand Talents Program to NASA and the National Science Foundation.